skeptycal/bleno/README.md

 var descriptor = new Descriptor({
     uuid: '2901',
-    value: 'value' // static value, must be of type Buffer or string if set });
+    value: 'value', // static value, must be of type Buffer or string if set });
 ```